bolt/docs/docs/configuration/thumbnails.md

 but also prevents people from flooding your cache or server space with automatically generated thumbnails.

+For examples on how to use the alias with your code, please see the [template tag documentation](https://docs.bolt.cm/3.2/templating/templatetags#thumbnail).

 ### Defining Thumbnail Aliases

 Because thumbnail aliases are very theme specific,